TrippingKelsea/Hydravisor/technical_design/interface.design.md

 ---

 ## 🎯 Purpose

-This document details the low-level integration plan between Hydravisor and key system components: TMUX, SSH, KVM (via libvirt), containerd, Ollama, and Amazon Bedrock.
+This document defines the low-level system interfaces used by Hydravisor to control, monitor, and manipulate virtual machines, terminal multiplexers, external model runtimes, and runtime environments.
+It details the integration plan between Hydravisor and key system components: TMUX, SSH, KVM (via libvirt), containerd, Ollama, and Amazon Bedrock.
 It includes detailed entity diagrams, API layers, command sequences, configuration expectations, and rationale for interface decisions.
 While no code is written here, this spec is optimized for guiding automatic or semi-automatic code generation.

 ---